 February 3, 2017

 Like a moth to a flame.
 That was how I had a night of light with my naughty friend Yuka.
 She suggested we see the annual extravagant LED light display commonly known in Japan as “illumination.”
-The word effectively lured me to scenic harbor city Yokohama.
+The word effectively lured me to scenic Minato Mirai, the harbor development of Yokohama.
 A walk on the boardwalk certainly delivered.
 The skyline was wholly lit-up with a galaxy of colored pin lights outshining actual stars.

 The lady had made reservations at Daidaiya in Queen’s Square fronting Yokohama Bay.
 The restaurant’s main draw was not so much the food (nothing to shout about) as the view (worth a shoutout).
 Tables were separated into cubicles, perhaps for privacy, and arranged to face the glass window.
-None in the dining couple had their back to the harbor view.
-Both had the unobstructed panorama of brilliant and colorful illumination before them.
+The dining couple would have an unobstructed panorama of the harbor’s brilliant and colorful illumination before them.
 We were giggling at the thought that we might be the only ones on a rowdy friendly date in this seriously romantic date place.

 After dinner we strolled over to the night’s highlight: ice skating at Art Rink, the annual winter incarnation – for 12 years in a row now – of Red Brick Warehouse‘s event plaza.
 It was a spacious open air ice skating rink surrounded by illuminated murals.
 At this late hour, several skaters were still circling the rink.
 The combo of sea breeze, winter night chills, and this wide surface of ice made for loads of freezing fun.